If you find a record in the database that interests you, the above links will tell you how to look up the original archive source record.

 A quartz mine at Waiotahi, Thames, New Zealand which shows how the miners followed a gold-bearing reef as it plunged towards the centre of the earth.
 It required a considerable outlay to start a mine like this, and the individual miners of the 1800s often did not have the cash to develop the full potential of their claim.
 They banded together in groups of 4 - 20 men to pool their resources, or formed a company to raise finance.
 Shares in the Gold Mining Companies were traded on the streets of Thames from 1868 onwards.

 To remove the heavy quartz from the mine, tramways, were constructed, and operated by people-power, horses and later, steam or diesel-powered engines.

 The rails were then extended to take the quartz all the way to the battery for crushing.
 This tramway in the Silver Queen Mine at Maratoto was last used in the 1970s.

 Click to enlarge the image.

-The batteries could have any number of stampers, in this case five.
+The quartz had to be crushed (or pulverized) to release the gold as a powder.The batteries could have any number of stampers, in this case five.

 This webpage was composed and compiled by Kae Lewis in memory of her great great grandparents Edward Hooper and his wife Elizabeth Ann nee Bates.
-Like everyone whose name appears on this website, they also answered the call of the gold.
+Like everyone whose name appears on this website, they too answered the call of the gold.

 Edward Hooper arrived in Australia where he married Elizabeth Ann Bates in South Australia in 1863.
 While Edward worked in the copper mines at Burra Burra, South Australia, Elizabeth gave birth to a son in 1864 and a daughter in 1866.
 Then gold was proclaimed in Thames

 New Zealand in August 1867.
 With two toddlers and another on the way, Edward and Elizabeth boarded a ship to